Primal Dual Continual Learning: Balancing Stability and Plasticity through Adaptive Memory Allocation

 To select the stored instances, iCARL \cite{icarl} samples a set whose mean approximates the class mean in the feature space.
 During training, iCARL uses knowledge distillation and in inference, the nearest mean-of-exemplar classification strategy is performed.
 Some continual learning methods formulate it as a constrained optimization problem.
 For instance, \citep{gss} tries to find the subset of constraints that best approximate the feasible region of the original forgetting requirements.
 This is shown to be equivalent to a diversity strategy for sample selection.
-Another example is GEM \cite{gem, agem}, where the constrained formulation leads to projecting gradients so that model updates do not interfere with past tasks.
-Lastly, X-DER \citep{boschini2022class} is a variant of \citep{darkexp}, is considered a strong baseline and uses both replay and regularization.
-The strategy promotes consistency with its past by matching the model's logits throughout the optimization trajectory.
-In \citep{peng2023ideal}, the general theoretical framework of ideal continual learners is analyzed, and the constrained learning formulation is put forward.
+Another example is GEM \cite{gem} (or its more efficient variant AGEM \citep{agem}), where the constrained formulation leads to projecting gradients so that model updates do not interfere with the performance on past tasks.
+Lastly, X-DER \citep{boschini2022class} is a variant of \citep{darkexp}, usually considered a strong baseline which uses both replay and regularization strategies.
+X-DER promotes consistency with its past by matching the model's logits throughout the optimization trajectory.
+Lastly, \citep{peng2023ideal} introduced the general theoretical framework of ideal continual learners, which leads to the general constrained learning formulation.